Fire hydrant: Construction

-Depending on the country, hydrants can be above or below ground.
+Depending on the country or location, hydrants can be above or below ground.
 In countries including Japan, the UK, Ukraine, Russia or Spain hydrants are accessible under a heavy metal cover.
 In other countries, such as the US, and many parts of China, an accessible part of the hydrant is above ground.
 It can also be mounted in an exterior wall of a building.

 In areas subject to freezing temperatures, at most only a portion of the hydrant is above ground.
 The valve is located below the frost line and connected by a riser to the above-ground portion.
 A valve rod extends from the valve up through a seal at the top of the hydrant, where it can be operated with the proper wrench.
 This design is known as a "dry barrel" hydrant, in that the barrel, or vertical body of the hydrant, is normally dry.
 A drain valve underground opens when the water valve is completely closed; this allows all water to drain from the hydrant body to prevent the hydrant from freezing.

 In warm areas, above-ground hydrants may be used with one or more valves in the above-ground portion.
 Unlike with cold-weather hydrants, it is possible to turn the water supply on and off to each port.
 This style is known as a "wet barrel" hydrant.

 Both wet- and dry-barrel hydrants typically have multiple outlets.
 Wet barrel hydrant outlets are typically individually controlled, while a single stem operates all the outlets of a dry barrel hydrant simultaneously.
 Thus, wet barrel hydrants allow single outlets to be opened, requiring somewhat more effort, but simultaneously allowing more flexibility.

-A typical U.S. dry-barrel hydrant has two smaller outlets and one larger outlet.
+A typical US dry-barrel hydrant has two smaller outlets and one larger outlet.
 The larger outlet is often a Storz connection if the local fire department has standardized on hose using Storz fittings for large diameter supply line.
 The larger outlet is known as a "steamer" connection, because they were once used to supply steam powered water pumps, and a hydrant with such an outlet may be called a "steamer hydrant", although this usage is becoming archaic.
 Likewise, an older hydrant without a steamer connection may be called a "village hydrant."